 A person can be lonely amidst a crowd.
-Just like a new student would feel although they are among many other students.
-One can have several relationships, but if those relationships do not satisfy the person’s expectation from them, loneliness may result.
+Just like a student in a new school would feel lonely although they are among many other students.
+One can have several relationships, but if those relationships do not satisfy the person’s expectations from them, loneliness may result.

 Times When Spending Time Can Be Beneficial

 - You can return to social groups when desired